 The Company provides coiled tubing services by running tubing into wells to perform various well servicing operations.
 Coiled tubing units are often used together with the appropriate support equipment to pump nitrogen, acid or other fluids into wells in order to remove unwanted corrosive acids, solids, gels and fluids from the wellbore and producing zone.
 Coiled tubing units can also be used to set and remove tools, perform well abandonments and set siphon or velocity strings, which promote the production of oil and natural gas without the accumulation of fluid in the wellbore.
 Coiled tubing remains the preferred completion tool for drilling out composite plugs and ball seats in horizontal wells after multi-stage fracturing jobs.
 Since 1999, the Company has successfully developed innovative equipment and treating procedures required to effectively complete coiled tubing assignments, from relatively simple shallow oil and natural gas operations to deeper, more technically challenging horizontal wells.
-As of December 31, 2022, the Company had:
+As of December 31, 2023, the Company had:

-- 10 coiled tubing units in Canada, of which 6 are active and 4 have been idled; and - 6 coiled tubing units in Argentina, of which 5 are active and 1 has been idled.
+- 7 coiled tubing units in Canada, of which 6 are active and 1 has been idled; and - 5 coiled tubing units in Argentina, of which all are active.